 Mostly featured in online written stories, Slender Man has appeared in videos and artwork and has also gained popularity in the video game industry, appearing in the game Minecraft and dedicated Slender Man video games.

-The two 12 year old girls in this case apparently believed if they killed someone they would become Slender Man’s ‘proxies’ and live with him in his hidden mansion.
+The two 12-year-old girls in this case apparently believed if they killed someone they would become Slender Man’s ‘proxies’ and live with him in his hidden mansion.
 It is understood they believed that in order to win his approval they must commit murder.
-Even in today’s modern world, 12 year olds are not as mature, responsible and wise as we can often think they are.
+Even in today’s modern world, 12-year-olds are not as mature, responsible, and wise as we often think they are.

 It appears these two girls were fully enthralled with this character and no doubt egged on by each other, their delusion and belief escalated.
 It is unlikely this crime would have been carried out alone, the fact there were two of them to discuss Slender Man and how to please him, most likely increased his presence between them.

 Most disturbing about this case is the indication by police that this attack and attempted murder of their friend had been planned for months.
 It was not a spur-of-the-moment decision or a spontaneous act that became out of control.
 Various notes were found in the girl’s bedrooms detailing what they would need for the attack and plans for how they would carry it out.
 Their intention was to murder, to take the life of their school friend in order to achieve the recognition and rewards from the character which they believed in, that of Slender Man.

 “The bad part of me wanted her to die.
 The good part of me wanted her to live.”